sankalp1999/3rdSem-Data-Structures-Lab/README.md

 Learn webd or appd and do internships.
 Do hackathons(I am a hypocrite), kaggle competitions and stuff like that.
 Masters people know what to do.

+UPDATE : WebDev/AppDev/ML/DL whatever you do, do internships preferably atleast 1 industrial.
+Basically, work experience matters a lot.
+Internship = working on something which will probably used by several users

 Case study: I have a couple of friends who got MSFT internship offers who did stuff like hackathons, SysAdmin work and didn't do CP but they were good at
 DSA.